 A course in the technical and management aspects of modern telecommunications systems.
-Topics include: communications fundamentals; data and multimedia communications hardware and software; design and management of communications facilities and systems; comparative telecommunications standards and architectures, and migration strategies from existing to new systems.
-Prerequisite: Graduate standing.
+Topics include: communications fundamentals, data and multimedia communications hardware and software, design and management of communications facilities and systems, comparative telecommunications standards and architectures, and migration strategies from existing to new systems.

-Knowledge Management
+IS 6230 Knowledge Management

-The course provides an awareness of current theories and best practices associated with Knowledge Management (KM).
+The course provides an awareness of current theories and best practices associated with knowledge management (KM).
 Using a seminar approach, IS 6230 will ask students to become expert in the areas of: identifying and valuing knowledge assets, properly managing intellectual capital, choosing and evaluating KM information architectures, and developing appropriate KM strategies for complex organizations.
-Prerequisite: Graduate standing.

-Global Information Systems
+IS 6250 (3) Global Information Systems

-The course examines opportunities and issues associated with the selection, development and best practices of global information systems.
-Topics include intranets, extranets, mobile and Web-based applications; sustainability and reliability of data centers, infrastructure and related systems; cultural and regulatory issues; mobile computing; security and privacy issues involving users, data, storage, telecommunications, physical and virtual systems.
+The course examines opportunities and issues associated with the selection, development, and best practices of global information systems.
+Topics include intranets, extranets, mobile and web-based applications; sustainability and reliability of data centers, infrastructure, and related systems; cultural and regulatory issues; mobile computing; and security and privacy issues involving users, data, storage, telecommunications, physical and virtual systems.